Active Sponsored Projects:

 ORNL Neuron Science User Proposal – Contrast Variation of Catalyst used in Chemical Reaction (2017).

-EMSL PNNL User Proposal – Advanced Molecular Characterization of Solvo-Catalytic Lignin Disassembly using NMR and mass spectrometer.
-Awarded $55,395 (2017).
+EMSL PNNL User Proposal – Advanced Molecular Characterization of Solvo-Catalytic Lignin Disassembly using In-Situ Solid-State Nuclear Magnetic Resonance and Fourier-Transform Ion Cyclotron Resonance High Resolution Mass Spectrometry (2017).

-NSF DMR Polymers – EAGER: Investigating the Structure-Property Relationships of Sugar-Derived Block Copolymers (2015-2017), in a collaboration with Dr. Thomas Epps III, University of Delaware.
-Project Role: Synthesizing novel sugar-derived monomers for polymerization into block copolymers.
+NSF DMR Polymers – EAGER: Investigating the Structure-Property Relationships of Sugar-Derived Block Copolymers (2015-2017), in a collaboration with Co-PI Dr. Thomas Epps III, University of Delaware.
+Project Description: Synthesizing novel sugar-derived monomers for polymerization into block copolymers.

 ORNL Neuron Science User Proposal – Operando Studies of the Catalytic Disassembly of Lignin (2016).

 Wash U InCEES Award – Transition Metal Complexes for Lignin Depolymerization (2015-2016), in a collaboration with Dr. John Bleeke, Wash U Chemistry Department.
 Project Description: Investigating the novel homogenous catalysts for the hydrogenolysis of lignin.

 McKelvey Collaboration Initiation Grant – Novel NMR and EPR Technology for Surface Characterization of Biomass (2015-2016), in a collaboration with Dr. Alexander Barnes, WashU Chemistry Department.
 Project Description: Investigating the application of dynamic nuclear polarization NMR for surface analysis of biomass.